Actipro/WPF-Controls/Documentation/topics/wizard/navigation-features/page-sequencing.md

 Wizard has many helpful features for setting up the sequence in which pages will be visited.

 The simplest way to set up page sequencing is declaratively in XAML.
-In addition, default page sequencing may be overridden and page changes can be initiated programmatically.
+In addition, default page sequencing may be overridden, and page changes can be initiated programmatically.

 This topic describes declarative page sequencing.
 See the [Selection Changes](selection-changes.md) topic for more help on cancelling page changes and programmatically overriding page sequence.